 Our long-term financing strategy is to maintain a prudent leverage profile that supports operational flexibility and contributes to more favorable opportunities for superior risk-adjusted returns for our stockholders.
 We expect to finance our operations and the acquisition and maintenance of our portfolio and other assets using several different sources, including cash from operations, proceeds from issuances of our equity and debt securities and possibly proceeds from sales of our properties.
 We anticipate having access to multiple sources of capital, including an undrawn \$100 million unsecured revolving credit facility that we expect to enter into concurrently with the completion of this offering.
-Our pro forma cash balance of \$18.2 million and undrawn \$100 million credit facility will provide significant initial capital for our near-term growth.
+Our initial debt-free balance sheet, unallocated cash from this offering and the concurrent CTO private placement of approximately \$million and access to growth capital through our anticipated undrawn \$100 million credit facility will provide significant initial capital for our near-term growth.
 We intend to target long-term leverage of six times net debt to EBITDA or less.